 An adoption attorney can help adopting parents understand their new rights and responsibilities to make the right decisions for the child.
 After one or both of a biological parents' rights have been terminated by court, an adoption can take place.
 In some cases, the assistance of an adoption lawyer is required by law.
 An adoption attorney will draft and review contracts while working with the adopting and biological parents as they navigate the adoption process of a child or a step-child.

-Avvo has over 3,075 in-depth profiles on attorneys specializing in Adoption matters.
+Avvo has over 3,276 in-depth profiles on attorneys who handle Adoption matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.

 Contact Options | Avvo makes it easy to get in touch with a lawyer by providing the contact option that's best for you.
 Call, email or visit their website today.

 In issues of family law, an experienced and specialized family law attorney will guide you through the process of legal document signing, allocation of assets, and living arrangements.
 To better understand the laws and your rights when entering a civil union, separating by divorce, or deciding child custody, ask a family law attorney how you can best exercise your rights under the law.